Newsletter

 Ryan

-And also to Moore college and all of those people who were so amazing, so supportive, so helpful, carried all so much of this show for us.
+And thank you to Moore college and all of those people who were so amazing, so supportive, so helpful, carried all so much of this show for us.
 They were just wonderful, absolutely.

 Roberta

 Let’s shout out some names.
 There’s Gabrielle Lavin, who’s the gallery exhibition director, and this wouldn’t have happened without you, Gabrielle.
 Thank you so much.
-Diana Emmons, the gallery coordinator, who was instrumental in helping us set up the programs that came along with this and helped us with all kinds of installation details, and then the installation crew, led by Katie Dillon Lowe, you guys are amazing.
-You all, and Suzanne in the shop.
+Deanna Emmons, the gallery coordinator, who was instrumental in helping us set up the programs that came along with this and helped us with all kinds of installation details, and then the installation crew, led by Katie Dillon Lowe, you guys are amazing.
+You all, and Suzanne Kopko in the Moore Art Shop.
 Thank you so much.
 It did take a team of many, many people to put this together and pull it off.
-So we’re very thankful thank you for mentioning all that, Ryan.
+So we’re very thankful.
+Thank you for mentioning all that, Ryan.

 Ryan